HDauven/iinsight/README.md

 # iinsight

 iinsight is a simple dashboard to display some of the key [nahmii](https://nahmii.io) statistics often requested by the community.
 A live version can be found [here](https://nahmii-community.github.io/iinsight/).
-Do not that running the MetaMask extension is required (for now).
+Do note that having an Ethereum provider, like MetaMask (extension or mobile app), available in your browser is required to run this dApp.

 ## Developing